PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 > *deallocated memory*, data in RAM that was previously discarded.
 > This means the buffer could contain anything.
 > From Node v6 and above, passing a number to `Buffer` is
-> deprecated, instead we should use `Buffer.allocUnsafe`
+> deprecated.
+Instead we use `Buffer.allocUnsafe`
 > to achieve the same effect, or just `Buffer.alloc` to have
 > a zero-filled buffer (but at the cost of slower instantiation).
+> To state the obvious, the file we generated for ourselves
+> (`file.dat`) should not be shared with anyone else.

 We'll also want to create a source file, let's call it `null-byte-remover.js`.